Family First New Zealand: Into the River

 On 6 September 2015, Family First successfully appealed a decision by New Zealand's classification office to lift an R14 restriction on the New Zealand author Ted Dawe's Into the River, a young adult novel about a Māori youth named Te Arepa Santos' experiences at an Auckland boarding school.
 Since its publication in 2012, Into the River had drawn controversy for its explicit description of sex, drugs, and coarse language.
 As a result of the appeal, the book was placed under an interim restriction order under New Zealand's Films, Videos and Publications Classification Act 1993, banning it completely from being sold or supplied in New Zealand.
 This was the first time a book had been banned in New Zealand in 22 years.
-News of the ban was also reported by several foreign media outlets.

-Family First's actions were criticised by Ted Dawe, the book's publisher Penguin Random House, the poet C. K. Stead, and several librarians as amounting to censorship.
-In response to public criticism, the organisation's National Director McCroskie asserted that his organisation had not called for the book to be banned but had merely wanted censors to reinstate the book's R14 rating and require that copies of the book carry a warning sticker.
-In addition, McCroskie also called for a wider film-like sticker rating system for books citing parental concerns and age appropriateness.
+Family First's actions were criticised by Dawe, the book's publisher Penguin Random House, poet C. K. Stead, and several librarians as amounting to censorship.
+In response to public criticism, McCoskrie asserted that his organisation had not called for the book to be banned but had merely wanted censors to reinstate the book's R14 rating and require that copies of the book carry a warning sticker.
+In addition, McCoskrie also called for a wider film-like sticker rating system for books citing parental concerns and age appropriateness.
 Family First also claimed that the Classification Office had received 400 letters about the book from concerned parents.
 In a press statement, Family First also argued that the New Zealand Bill of Rights stated that "freedom of expression" and "freedom to access information" did not trump censorship laws aimed at protecting the "public good".

 On 14 October 2015, the Film and Literature Board lifted the interim ban on Into the River; ruling by a majority that while aspects of the book were offensive it did not merit an age restriction.
-In response, McCroskie accused the board of succumbing to book industry pressure despite what he alleged was the book's "highly offensive and gratuitous language, adult themes and graphic sexual content".
+In response, McCoskrie accused the board of succumbing to book industry pressure despite what he alleged was the book's "highly offensive and gratuitous language, adult themes and graphic sexual content".

-Ask Me First
+LGBTQ Issues

+Same-sex marriage opposition

+In July 2012, Family First established "Protect Marriage", a website set up to oppose the legal recognition of same-sex marriage in New Zealand after Louisa Wall's private member's bill was drawn from the ballot.
+In January 2013, Family First presented a petition with 72,000 signatures to Parliament opposing same-sex marriage.
+Although multiple polling showed majority support in favour of the bill, Family First said a final poll they commissioned before the passage of the bill showed the country was split on the issue, and that their campaign had swayed public opinion.

+McCoskrie resigned as a legal marriage celebrant at the end of 2013 in protest of the new law.